2010 Belgian federal election: Government formation

 On possible coalitions, election winner Bart De Wever announced he would seek negotiations with the Francophone Socialist Party.
 The Socialist Party leader Elio di Rupo was tapped to become the next Prime Minister, because the socialist parties emerged as the largest "party family" in the elections, and because the New Flemish Alliance lacks a Francophone counterpart.

 Philip Blenkinsop of Reuters stated that the win of the New Flemish Alliance could have negative effects because "Belgium can ill afford drawn-out coalition talks because it has a large debt and any policy paralysis could make the country vulnerable on financial markets that are closely watching a sovereign debt crisis."

-Coalition formation continued for a record-breaking 541 days, with a government under Elio De Rupo eventually being formed on 6 December 2011 after agreement was reached on the 2012 budget.
+Coalition formation continued for a record-breaking 541 days, with a government under Elio Di Rupo eventually being formed on 6 December 2011 after agreement was reached on the 2012 budget.
 The Di Rupo I Government included the Liberal, Socialist and Christian Democratic parties from both Flanders and Wallonia.
 The government excludes the New Flemish Alliance (N-VA), the Greens of Groen and Ecolo, Vlaams Belang on the right, the Lijst Dedecker and the People's Party.
 N-VA's absence, together with the unwillingness of Open Vld to enter into an eight-party coalition that included the green parties, meant the government coalition lacked a majority in the Dutch language group.
 It was the first time that the Belgian prime minister has been openly gay and the world's first male openly gay head of government Belgium was thus the second European country to have a homosexual prime minister, after Iceland (Jóhanna Sigurðardóttir).
 Elio Di Rupo was the first native French-speaking prime minister since 1979 and the first Walloon prime minister since 1974.